-The preparation of the consolidated financial statements requires management to make judgments and estimates that affect the amounts reported in the consolidated financial statements.
-The estimates and assumptions used in the consolidated financial statements are based upon management's evaluation of relevant facts and circumstances as of the date of the consolidated financial statements.
+The preparation of the financial statements requires management to make judgments and estimates that affect the amounts reported in the financial statements.
+The estimates and assumptions used in the financial statements are based upon management's evaluation of relevant facts and circumstances as at the date of the financial statements.
 Actual results could differ from such estimates.
 Future events may occur which will cause the judgments and assumptions used in arriving at the estimates to change.
-The effects of any change in judgments and estimates are reflected in the consolidated financial statements as they become reasonably determinable.
+The effects of any change in judgments and estimates are reflected in the financial statements as they become reasonably determinable.